-No hard data support the notion that wood flooring provides greater resale value to a house than other types of floor coverings.
+No hard data supports the notion that wood flooring provides greater resale value to a house than other types of floor coverings.

 A few studies posit the idea that home buyers might be willing to pay more for wood flooring.
 Some of the data associated with claims of greater resale value use speculative terms such as "would" and "believe that."

 As yet, wood flooring's assumed higher resale value is based on speculation, not actual dollar amounts.

 Still, the people consulted in the studies who speculate about wood flooring's value are seasoned professionals with many years of gut-level experience under their belts: realtors, builders, and designers.

 No doubt about it: wood flooring looks fantastic.

 Even if you do not like its coldness and hardness--both of which can be mitigated with area rugs and carpet runners--the visual appeal of wood flooring cannot be argued.

 Sacramento-based Realtor Liz Weintraub reinforces that wood flooring, notably bamboo and Brazilian cherry, provide greater intrinsic value to a home.

 This is where the argument gets vague and is further compounded by the fact that home resale value itself is fickle.